 How Much does it Cost to enter Kitchitikipi?

-The cost of entry is $9 for single day use and for Michigan registered residents, free.
+The cost of entry at Kitchitikipi is $9 for single day use and free for Michigan registered cars.
 Bathrooms are available and food vendors are present during warmers months.

-Not at the Big Springs itself but in the surrounding areas you will find campsites!
-Book in advance in summer as campgrounds can fill up fast.
+There is no camping at Kitchitikipi, but there are campgrounds in the surrounding area!
+Book in advance in summer as campgrounds fill up fast.
 If you can’t find one in the surrounding area, there will most definitely be one within 30 minutes!
 Or you can stay at the Moose Manor.
 More info below!

 Where to go after Kitchitikipi?